sharon846/ConvexOptimization/README.md

 # ConvexOptimization
-Various classic problems from course, as learned with boyd
+Various classic problems from course, as learned with boyd and supervised by Prof. Dan Feldman

 ## 1. PnP
 The main goal of this course and research is to try and formulate the PnP problem as a convex one.